GbotemiB/podcastSummarizer/README.md

 3. Install the required dependencies:  `pip install -r requirements`

 4. Run the app: `streamlit run app.py`

+5. Instructions on the process for the app are included in `Podcast_Summarizer.ipynb`

 ## How to Use